-The political environment is stable and has, over recent decades, been dominated by parties of a centre or a centre right persuasion.
+The political environment in Ireland is stable and has been dominated by parties of a centre or a centre right persuasion over recent decades.
 Ireland is a member of the European Union (EU) and is also a member of most major international organisations but retains a neutral stance on military matters.

 Over the last four decades, Ireland has continually invested and reinvested to meet the requirements of a growing and sophisticated international business sector.
 Today, Ireland is one of the most favoured locations for investment in Europe.
-Site Selection ranked Ireland number one per capita in Western Europe in its 2019 Best to Invest rankings.
-According to IBM’s 2018 Global Location Trends Annual Report, Ireland continues to hold the top ranking destination for 'added value' of foreign direct investment (FDI) projects for the seventh year in a row.
-This shows that companies are looking at structural factors, such as a favourable business environment, skills availability, and cluster/sector strengths, when deciding where to invest rather than cyclical phenomena, such as short-term economic growth prospects or fiscal deficits.
-This can be seen by the fact that over 1,000 companies from all over the world have chosen Ireland as their base to do business and that FDI in Ireland increased significantly in recent years, despite global economic uncertainty.
-Ireland has welcomed investment from a wide range of business sectors, including electronics and engineering, pharmaceuticals and healthcare products, technology and computer software, financial services, and a range of internationally traded services.
-Ireland has one of Europe’s most comprehensive legal frameworks for the protection of intellectual property (IP) rights.
+Ireland was ranked 1st in the World for Economic Performance in 2023, 2nd in the World for Overall Competitiveness in 2023 and 3rd in the World for Government Efficiency in 2023 according to “IMD World Competitiveness Yearbook 2023”.
+Ireland was also ranked 2nd in the World and in the EU for the highest GDP per capita for 2023 according to “Visual Capitalist”.
+These rankings show that companies are looking at structural factors, such as a favourable business environment, transportation/infrastructure, talent/skills availability, and cluster/sector strengths when deciding where to invest rather than cyclical phenomena such as short-term economic growth prospects or fiscal deficits.
+Ireland as a good location to do business is further displayed by the number of people directly employed by foreign direct investment (FDI) businesses in Ireland, which reached 300,583 persons in 2023.
+Ireland has welcomed investment from a wide range of business sectors including electronics and engineering, pharmaceuticals and healthcare products, technology and computer software, financial services and a range of internationally traded services.
+In 2023 Ireland won 248 new investments (132 or 54% of these being investments located outside the major urban centres), which was up 2.5% from 2022 and led to the creation of almost 19,000 jobs.
+Ireland also has one of Europe’s most comprehensive legal frameworks for the protection of intellectual property (IP) rights.

 The continued success of Ireland as an investment location has been founded on the positive approach of successive Irish governments to the development of businesses.
-This approach has ensured a favourable tax environment; competitive operating costs; a productive, well-educated, and flexible workforce; and a well-developed infrastructure with world-class support services.
-Ireland is ranked seventh in the IMD World Competitiveness Yearbook 2019 in its measure of overall competitiveness.
-IMD World Competitiveness Yearbook 2019 also ranked Ireland third for business efficiency and sixth for economic performance.
+This approach has ensured a favourable tax environment; competitive operating costs; a productive, well-educated, and flexible workforce and a well-developed infrastructure with world-class support services.

 PwC is the largest professional services firm in Ireland.
-We employ close to 3,000 professionals in seven locations, which are Dublin, Cork, Galway, Kilkenny, Limerick, Waterford, and Wexford.
+We have over 3,000 professionals in seven locations, which are Dublin, Cork, Galway, Kilkenny, Limerick, Waterford, and Wexford.

-PwC Ireland provides integrated audit, tax, and advisory services across all industries in Ireland and internationally.
-As Ireland's leading tax practice, with approximately 600 tax professionals around the country, PwC Ireland offers a broad range of tax services, including business taxation, transactions, transfer pricing, international tax structuring, value-added tax (VAT), customs, tax management, tax compliance, research and development (R&D) tax relief, personal tax advisory and compliance, human resource tax services, and tax audit support.
+PwC Ireland provides assurance, tax, and advisory services across all industries.
+As Ireland's leading tax practice, with approximately 600 tax professionals around the country, PwC Ireland offers a broad range of tax services, including business taxation, transactions, transfer pricing, international tax structuring, value-added tax (VAT), customs, tax management, tax compliance, research and development (R&D) tax relief, personal tax advisory and compliance, human resource tax services, tax technology and transformation services, tax risk and controversy services and tax policy services.

 Non-trading corp.: 25